<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 Safety Net

 Children form bonds beyond the immediate household and know they are looked after by a wider circle.
-This builds trust, confidence, and emotional balance for kids.
+This fosters trust, confidence, and emotional balance in children.

 Cultural Connection

-Through family functions, festivals, and visits, children stay connected to their roots even if they live far from their ancestral home or relatives.
+Through family gatherings, festivals, and visits, children remain connected to their roots, even if they live far from their ancestral home or relatives.

 Support During Key Moments